JuliusWeinmiller/ThermalMultiphaseOpenLB/README.md

 ## Features
 With this extension, it is possible to simulate phase change using OpenLB of liquids at high density ratios.

-An example usecase is flow boiling in microchannels.
+An example usecase is flow boiling in microchannHelmholtz Institute Ulmels.

 ### Code extensions